zhemao/research_docs/proposals/mmio.md

 Currently, the responses always come from the data array.
 However, to support uncached accesses, we need a way for the responses to come directly from the MSHRs.
 One way to do this is to have a response queue and have an arbiter between the queue and the data array.
+This is the modification that will likely be the most problematic.
+Since this stage is also in the hit path, we do not want to increase its latency, as that will affect performance.
+Furthermore, the timing for reading data out of the data array and sending it to the CPU is synchronous, so putting an arbiter in the way might introduce control issues that will be difficult to debug.

 ## AXI4